disponible únicamente en inglés

 Phase III details:

 SRP selected this innovative technology from a competitive bidding process that sought alternatives to lithium-ion batteries with a 10-hour duration to enable storing daytime solar energy for nighttime use.
+This pilot is expected to store enough energy to power 1,125 homes for 10 hours and will support ongoing research on LDES development.
+Desert Blume is expected to be online by December 2027.

 Contact us